 Gina Forster (she/her)

 The diet industry in the United State is worth nearly $65 billion dollars and its success can be attributed to a 95% long-term failure rate.
 Weight management programs feed on insecurities that are perpetuated by societal norms of beauty and health.
 Diet culture promotes the incorrect assumption that a person’s weight is a predictor of health and something to be fixed if not within a range deemed “normal.”
 What if instead of promoting weight loss and deprivation the focus is on self-compassion, satisfaction, and permission?
-In this webinar, Gina Forster, Assistant Director of Nutrition at The Ohio State University, will address the harmful effects of diet culture and outline a more inclusive, satisfying, and realistic way to live.
+In this webinar, Certified Intuitive Eating Counselor, Gina Forster, will address the harmful effects of diet culture and outline a more inclusive, satisfying, and realistic way to live.
 Gina will discuss the misconceptions about weight and introduce four of the ten principles of Intuitive Eating.
 She will also share a favorite short meditation that can help people find peace regardless of their weight or size.

 About the speaker:

 Gina graduated from Miami University with a degree in Dietetics, followed by an internship at Mt.
 Carmel College of Nursing.
 Soon after becoming a Registered Dietitian and starting work at her first RD job, Gina decided to return to school for a master’s degree in Human Nutrition Science from The Ohio State University.
 After receiving her master’s degree, she worked for a brief period for a private workplace wellness company, followed by three years working as the Dietitian and Wellness Coach at the Kingsdale Giant Eagle Market District.
-For the past 9 years Gina has worked as the Assistant Director of Nutrition for OSU’s Dining Services.
+Gina spent the last ten years as the Assistant Director of Nutrition for OSU’s Dining Services, but recently left to start her own practice as an Intuitive Eating coach (NutritionUnmeasured.com).
 Gina is a Certified Intuitive Eating Counselor and an avid proponent of Health at Every Size.
 Gina works with people of all ages to develop a healthier relationship with food and their body.
 Gina’s favorite foods are Tommy’s pizza and any cake with real buttercream.

 Dania Francis (she/her)